Kristina01111000/Drws_site/README.md

 go over the quick minute videos, try to get 15 done by thursday, there are 24 on youtube, don't know how many on patreon videos done: 9

-figure out why siteground security was causing issues with login or find a new security plugin for both sites

 work on spreadsheet for videos